Verstraeten Comes Up Big For Sharks Despite Team’s Up And Down Season

-The Miami Dade College men’s basketball team has spent much of the 2025–26 season fighting two opponents — the one across from them and the one on the injury report.
+The Miami Dade College men’s basketball team spent much of the 2025–26 season fighting two opponents — the one across from them and the one on the injury report.

 “At the start of the season, I actually partially tore a ligament in my left foot that kept me out for two, three weeks,” Verstraeten said.
 “After seeing the team struggle here and there because you don’t have size that much, it was pretty clear to me that it was an immediate response for me to get back on the court and try to get the team to win.”

-From Antwerp to the Sharks Anchor
+Antwerp Anchor

 The Antwerp, Belgium native didn’t grow up dreaming of basketball.
 He was a soccer player first.
 But his size and physicality eventually led him to the hardwood.